 Four hours.
-Same as CHE 3361.
+Same as CHE 3371.
 Prerequisite: CHE 2222.
+Suggested pre-requisite BIO 1500.
 Biochemistry is the study of the molecules and chemical reactions of living systems.
-Topics covered in Biochemistry I include water, structure and function of biomolecules, enzymes, bioenergetics, major metabolic pathways, and metabolic regulation.
+Topics covered include water, structure and function of proteins and carbohydrates, enzyme kinetics and regulation, and bioenergetics.

 BIO 3700 GENETICS